Yaz Lawsuit Facts

 In 2007, Carissa Ubersox was 24 and a new college graduate.
 She had just started working in her new role as a pediatric nurse when her boyfriend surprised her with a marriage proposal on Christmas Day.

-But in February 2008, just three months after she began taking Yaz, Ubersox said her legs began to ache, which she shrugged off as being a side effect of standing on her feet for 12-hour nursing shifts.
+But in February 2008, just three months after she began taking Yaz, Ubersox said her legs began to ache and she began gasping for air.

 When Ubersox awoke, she was blind.
 Ubersox sued Bayer after losing her eyesight, her career and her fiancé, as reported by ABC News, alleging “Yaz [was] to blame.”